basanovase/basanovase.github.io/_posts/2023-06-17-smart-file-mover.md

-A fun little experiment with using ChatGPT to aid with file classification
+A fun little experiment with using ChatGPT to aid with file classification!

+I use chatGPT, in addition to the google custom search API, to figure out meaningfully what files are, if it isn't confident, google it and check!

 {% highlight python %}